plaidfinch/Euler14-Optimization/README.md

 * `Version4` trades out the purely functional state monad for the `ST` monad, using a mutable array for memoization.
 Time to solve: 0.52 s.
 * `Version5` eliminates the separate, list-based, maximum-finding step, by using mutable `STRef`s to keep track of the maximum.
 Time to solve: 0.19 s.
 * `Version6` migrates to the `IO` monad for coordinated parallel computation with global memoization.
 The `STM` monad prevents thread-synchronization issues in updating the maximum value and in assigning chunks of work to threads.
 Time to solve: 0.05 s.
+   + Version 6 takes additional command line arguments after the problem size, in this order: chunk size, cache size, number of cores.
+An underscore (`_`) denotes that the program should substitute the default for that argument.

 Compilation Notes
 -----------------

+For the results I list, all versions were compiled with `-O2` optimizations turned on.

-Version 4 needs extra stack space and should be compiled with `-rtsopts -with-rtsopts -K50M` (for default problem size), and possibly with larger sizes than `50M` in case of larger problem sizes.
+Version 4 needs extra stack space and should be compiled with `-rtsopts -with-rtsopts -K50M` (for default problem size), and possibly with larger sizes than `50M` in case of larger problem sizes (the stack space may also be specified at run-time by appending `+RTS -K<size>` in the shell).

 Version 6 is multithreaded and must be compiled as such.
 Use: `-threaded -rtsopts -with-rtsopts -N8`.
 For best performance on modern processors with hyperthreading, substitute for `8` the number of cores on your machine multiplied by two.